Spirit of a Bulldog Award

 At the May 2021 board meeting, the CPCSC board and administrative team announced the creation of a new employee award - the Mike Carnahan Spirit of a Bulldog Award.

 This award will recognize the significant contributions of a Crown Point Community School Corporation employee.
 It will not be available every year.
 Instead, it is meant to honor an individual who has exceeded the expectations of their position and created a long-lasting impact through mentorship, dedication, and support for students.
 Recipients would be chosen during the Teacher/Employee of the Year process if it is clear that a candidate’s work has been truly exceptional over a period of time.
-In other words, when an Employee or Teacher of the Year Award simply wouldn’t be enough to recognize the candidate’s achievements.
+It is awarded when an Employee or Teacher of the Year Award simply wouldn’t be enough to recognize the candidate’s achievements.

 The Mike Carnahan Spirit of a Bulldog Award is named after Mike Carnahan, head custodian at MacArthur Elementary who retired in 2021 after 47 years of service at CPCSC.
 More than 25 years before, Mike started a program at MacArthur called Carnahan’s Helpers where elementary students lent him a hand with recycling, raising the flag each morning, stocking supplies for teachers, and setting up for assemblies or other events.